Iowa Hawkeyes football: 1957 Rose Bowl: No. 3 Iowa vs. No. 10 Oregon State

 Aided by three rushing touchdowns, the Big Ten Champion Iowa Hawkeyes got off to a 21–6 start at the half.
 After the half, Iowa scored two more touchdowns and beat Oregon State 35–19.
 With the victory, Iowa won their first Rose Bowl Game in program history.
 Quarterback Ken Ploen was the game's MVP ending the game with one rushing touchdown and one passing touchdown.

 1959 Rose Bowl: No. 2 Iowa vs. No. 16 California

 This game was lopsided and by the end of the third quarter, with a 22–6 advantage over the California Golden Bears, Iowa could smell victory (eventually winning by a final margin of 38–12).
 With their win in the Rose Bowl in 1959, the No. 2 Iowa Hawkeyes (8–1–1) won the Grantland Rice Trophy (in recognition of the national champion) as awarded by the Football Writers Association of America (FWAA) following the bowl games.

 No. 1 Louisiana State (11–0) was crowned national champions in both major polls, AP and Coaches', before the bowl games were played.
-The LSU Tigers went on to claim victory in the Sugar Bowl.
+The LSU Tigers went on to claim a shutout victory in the Sugar Bowl over No. 12 Clemson.